kfuras/n8n-production/README.md

 1. `.github/workflows/trigger-deploy.yml` fires only when `docker-compose.yml`, `secrets/production.env.enc`, or `scripts/deploy.sh` change.
 2. That workflow dispatches a private repository workflow that runs on a self-hosted runner on the server.
-3. The dispatch includes the latest commit message (prefixed with the short SHA) as `deployment_name`.
+3. The dispatch includes the latest commit message (fallback: short SHA) as `deployment_name`.
 The private workflow runs `scripts/deploy.sh` with `FORCE_DEPLOY=1`, so the deploy happens even if the local clone already matches origin.
 Logs still land in `deploy.log`.

 #### `scripts/deploy.sh` (Excerpt)